ArthroCare ex-CEO, ex-CFO win reversal of U.S. fraud convictions

 Two former ArthroCare executives who pleaded guilty to felonies testified that Baker and Gluk knew of the fraud, which the defendants denied.

-ArthroCare agreed in January 2014 to pay a $30 million penalty and enter a deferred prosecution agreement to end a Justice Department probe.

-The Austin-based company was acquired four months later by British medical equipment company Smith & Nephew Plc for about $1.7 billion, based on reported shares outstanding.

-Baker and Gluk also argued that their trial judge erred by admitting prejudicial evidence of an alleged fraud at the distributor DiscoCare.
+The defendants also argued that their trial judge erred by admitting prejudicial evidence of an alleged fraud at DiscoCare, a distributor that frequently transacted with ArthroCare.

 In a phone interview, Baker’s lawyer Dennis Riordan said he was delighted with the decision, which “raises the question of whether the government can and should go forward with a retrial.”